extremenetworks/Virtual_EXOS/GNS3_EXOS-VM_Guide.md

 * Download [GNS3-X.X.X-all-in-one.exe](https://www.gns3.com/software/download) and install GNS3 program for your local machine.  -- ```This version must match the version of GNS3-VM```

 #### Step 6: Open GNS3
-1. Make sure Vmware player is open but **NOT** booted up.
+1. Make sure GNS3-VM is booted
 2. Open GNS3

 #### Step 7: Setting up GNS3
 1. A Setup Wizard should show up when you open GNS3.
-Select "Local GNS3 VM" and click next.
+Select "Run modern IOS" and click next.
+2. Change the host binding to the same network as your GNS3-VM found on step 4.5.
+3. The connection should be successful.
+Click Next
-2. Click on "VMware" -> Select your GNS3-VM -> and select the same CPUs and RAM you picked in Step 4.3. -> Click Next
+4. Click on "VMware" -> Select your GNS3-VM -> and select the same CPUs and RAM you picked in Step 4.3. -> Click Next
-3. Your GNS3-VM should now start booting up.
-Wait for it to boot, and uncheck all boxes and click finish on the GNS3 wizard.
-4. Close the Preferences window -> Continue without saving -> Yes -> Name your Project, and click OK.
+5. Click finish
+6. Move to step 8, or click on "Import an appliance" and open the exosvm.gns3a file downloaded in Step 1.

 #### Step 8: Import EXOS-VM as Appliance
 1. Go to File -> Import appliance -> Open the exosvm.gns3a file downloaded in Step 1.